breandan/kotlingrad/README.md

 ### Scalar functions

-A function's type should encode arity, based on the number of variables:
+A function's type would ideally encode arity, based on the number of unique variables:

 ```kotlin
 val x = Var(1.0)                                // x: Variable<Double> inferred type